 Tip: Hippie in Heels has a specific guide about India: Buy a Local SIM Card in India

 2. Offline Apps for Travel: Music

 You probably know already that you can listen to music with your smartphone for travel.
 Load up before you go, and the long waiting times at the airport or in the bus won’t seem so long anymore!

 Tip: Buy yourself a good set of earphones.
 They’re worth it!
 I personally prefer in-ear buds with good noise-cancelling features.

-3. Smartphone for Travel: Videos
+3. Offline Apps for Travel: Videos

 Google Play and Apple Store both have a large selection of the latest movies and your favourite TV shows that you can download straight on your phone to watch later.
 They’re ideal when you want a long flight to go by smoothly!

 Tip: many websites allow you to download movies and TV series and might be better options if you know how to upload them on your device.

 4. Offline Apps for Travel: Maps and GPS

 The days of the paper map are long gone.